 The Long History of Matera

-Even during the old stone age, people were already living here, making it one of the oldest settlements in Italy.
+Even during the stone age, people were already living here, not only making it one of the oldest settlements not in Italy, but also world wide.

 Interior of the Matera Cathedral